 If you are a school or a teacher you may write to us on email@example.com or you may download the free Browzly Apple or Android app and register as a teacher.
 Teacher accounts are free for life.
 Once you are ready, Browzly support team will help you sign up your classes.
 Parents can download the Browzly Apple or Android App and sign up their students.
 Once registered, members can login through either the website or through the mobile apps

-Once signed up and verified, members can connect with other members of their school in a reading community that allows them to share the books they read, discuss them, share video and text reviews.
-Every student will discover personalized reading recommendations based on their age and ability to handle text complexity.
-Schools can select book lists from their libraries to upload on Browzly, so their members can see when books recommended for them are available to get from the library.
+Once signed in students discover personalized reading recommendations based on their age and ability to handle text complexity.
+Once verified, members can connect with other members of their school in a reading community that allows them to share the books they read, discuss them, share video and text reviews and take book quizzes available on Browzly.
+Schools can select book lists from their libraries to upload on Browzly, so members can see library books relevant to their age level.
 Members can also share their personal libraries and swap their own books with each other.
-Teachers & parents can view books recommended for their student(s), search books by topics, get records of their students’ reading & learning activity and progress, support it with their comments as well as create their own personal reading records to enjoy reading with their peers in the school community.
-Teachers can support students with their annotations, lessons, and multimedia self-marking quizzes and access data insights about progress and achievement.
-For teachers, Browzly provides an easy and automated assessment triangulation tool.
+Teachers & parents can view books recommended for their student(s), search books by topics, generate reports and records of their students’ reading and progress.

-Browzly has been adopted with success by students across various year groups from primary to sixth form that is students from age 6 to 18.
-It can be used once a child starts to read independently.
+Browzly has been adopted with success by students across various year groups from KS1 to sixth form that is students from age 6 to 18 once the child starts to read independently.
 For quizzes, complexity and questions are driven by the book level and not the year group level it is targeted towards.